evilditch/datascience-mini-project/technical_report.md

 The project was a great way to learn about many different aspects of data science.....
 ...
 One of the most suprising realizations was, that collecting and manipulating data to a form suitable for an analysis was such a challengin task.
 This ate up more time than we anticipated, so we could not focus on the natural language prosessing aspect of the project as much as we originally intented to.\
 We used python with pandas library and data manipulation became quite familiar during the project.
-We also had to study the use of many different python libararies and tecnologies (pyplot Chart Studio and pyplot express, geopandas, pysntimento, hugginface...), although we didn't end up using all of them.
+We also had to study the use of many different python libraries and tecnologies (pyplot Chart Studio and pyplot express, geopandas, pysntimento, hugginface...), although we didn't end up using all of them.
 We learned some basic aspects of natural language processing, such as problems with sentiment analyses and what they actually can tell about a text.
-The importance of preprocessing the data properly also became apparent, when we calculted some wordfrequencies (which didn't end up in the final product).\
+The importance of preprocessing the data properly also became apparent, when we calculated some wordfrequencies (which didn't end up in the final product).\
 Large datafiles prooved to be tricky to handle both in storeging and in visualization.
 ## Final words?